 Merging fields in a screen causes two fields to display on the same line in the user interface.
 To merge fields, click the Merge icon.

 The field merges with the field directly above it.

-Note: system administrators should edit fields before merging, as merged fields are un-editable.
+Note: System administrators should edit fields before merging them, as merged fields are uneditable.

 System administrators can add a warning to a screen that displays under all conditions or only displays under certain circumstances.

 Note: If you want the warning to display only when certain conditions are met, you must add Display Constraints to the warning.

 To add a warning to a screen, click ADD WARNING.